 The main attraction in Lenox is Edith Wharton’s home, called The Mount.
 Edith Wharton was an American writer who was the first woman to win the Pulitzer Prize in Literature.
 Her novels focused heavily on the American elite, and she used her insider status to portray their lives more realistically.
 Common themes included self-fulfillment, social roles, and repressed sexuality.
 Her estate in Lenox includes a beautifully-decorated mansion and lush, green garden grounds.
 You’ll also find frequent events such as author talks, bird walks, and seasonal ghost tours (the mansion is said to be haunted).
-The Mount is currently closed due to the pandemic.

 The town center is also home to several shops, particularly local art galleries.